packagePFIM/PFIM/README.md

 | `PSO` | Particle Swarm Optimization |
 | `Simplex` | Nelder-Mead simplex method |

+Continuous optimization supports extensible constraints on sampling times, defined through time windows: for each window, the user can specify a minimum and maximum bound, the number of sampling times within the window, and minimum intervals between consecutive samples.

 **`discrete/`** — Optimization over a discrete grid of candidate times:

 | Algorithm | Description |
 |---|---|
 | `FedorovWynn/` | Fedorov-Wynn point-exchange algorithm |
 | `MultiplicativeAlgorithm/` | Classical multiplicative algorithm |

+Discrete optimization supports constraints on both sampling times and doses, allowing the user to restrict the search to a pre-specified grid of candidate values for each.

 ---